4 Ways to Provide Support While Encouraging Senior Independence

 Continuing to do as many activities and tasks as independently as possible helps seniors retain abilities and boosts self-esteem.

-Guide them toward tasks they’re able to do or adapt activities to make them easier.
+Guide them toward tasks they can do, or adapt activities to make them easier.

 For example, if setting the table from scratch is overwhelming, pull out the needed silverware and then ask your older adult to help set the table.

-Or, if cooking a meal has too many steps, ask them to help you with prep or keep you company and taste-test.
+Or, if cooking a meal has too many steps, ask them to help with prep or keep you company while you taste-test.

 4. Focus on the fact that help is empowering and allows them to do more